Make more sales from customers who love social media and sharing. Get tips and tools to help you reach them and make it easy for them to buy from you.

-Being part of their world can be as much about a cause as it could be about a style, an experience or a set of people.
+Being part of their world can be about a cause, a style, an experience or a set of people.

-Because these customer have a strong need to feel part of a group, it is important that you can be identified as part of a group that they would also like to be connected to.
-You can do this by bringing attention to your customer base, locality, product range or beliefs - ethical and sustainable for example could be a significant pull to a social buyer.
+These customers have a strong need to feel part of a group, therefore it is important that you can be identified as part of a group that they would also like to be connected to.
+You can do this by bringing attention to your customer base, locality, product range or beliefs - ethical and sustainable, for example, could be a significant pull to a social buyer.

-If they have engaged with you try and include them anyway you can - ask them their opinion - let them feel involved in your business, your process, your product - they want to build relationships so that they feel connected.
+If social customers have engaged with you, try to acknowledge or include them in some way.
+Ask their opinion, help them feel involved in your business, your process, your product - they want to build relationships so that they feel connected.

 How you will lose them